DATES / RATES

 WHAT'S INCLUDED

-- Group return transfers from the airport to the cruise port (via our included accommodation where applicable)
+- Group return transfers from airport to cruise port and to

-- One night pre-cruise accommodation with breakfast in a 4/5-star hotel or onboard
+- One night pre-cruise accommodation with breakfast in a

 - All meals onboard